 When must the matching share be available?
 The matching share is a critical component of the grant application evaluation.
 One of the criteria on which applications are scored is the budget.
 Applicants must demonstrate their capacity to fund the project over the life of the grant while seeking periodic reimbursements.

 How does a project sponsor get the money awarded for their project?
 This is a reimbursement program.
-Reimbursements are made only on eligible expenditures for elements listed in the scope of work described in the RTP project agreement and subsequent amendments.
+Reimbursements are made only on eligible expenditures for elements listed in the scope of work described in the RTP project agreement.
 The project sponsor must expend the funds for the materials, contracts, etc., before requesting reimbursement.
 Project sponsors must submit copies of all bills, invoices and proof of payment (front and back of canceled checks, credit card receipts, etc.) with the reimbursement request.
 DCR receives the money from FHWA for payment to the project sponsors.
 There are no state funds for recreational trails.